BUMETCS673/seprojects-cs673a2f24_team5/README.md

 ## Steps to start up and test (For TA and professor)

+### If you'd like to clone our project (Recommended)

 ```bash
 cd /rootPath
 docker compose up --build -d # Detach from the terminal
 ```

 Then you can open your browser, and navigate to the <http://localhost:8081>

+### If you'd like to pull docker images

+We have two images separated for BE and FE.

+1. adamma1024/cvcoach_be
+2. adamma1024/cvcoach_web

+Please make sure you've pulled all them on latest version (check it on Docker Hub) and start them correctly.

 ## Task Management